aeon-lab/Realtime-LSL-Dashboard/README.md

 ## How to Run

 Download the .py file and run in your preferred python IDE.
 Pip install dependencies if needed.

+## Changelog

+### v2
+- Fixed buffer issues for smoother data handling
+- Improved UI responsiveness and layout
+- Added fallback mechanisms for missing or delayed data
+- Enabled compatibility with Polar H10 sensor data
+- Introduced new script for streaming mouse data to assist with data quality checks

+### v1
+- Initial release of the dashboard interface
+- Implemented basic dummystream functionality for testing and prototyping

 ## Citation